Aparna0305/MINI--PROJECT/README.md

-# MINI--PROJECT
+# Main page of a photography site
-This is a main page of the photography site
+It is created using HTML,CSS and Bootstrap.